Manufacturing Under President Donald Trump

 logan-manu-2-jobs

-When China entered the World Trade Organization, the trade balance got more prominent, and manufacturing employment fell in the U.S. Advances in technology, and cheaper labor allow for lower prices and better profit margins.
-This is a price we do pay for living in a capitalist, shareholder nation.
+When China entered the World Trade Organization, the trade balance became more prominent, and manufacturing employment fell in the U.S. Advances in technology and cheaper labor allow for lower prices and better profit margins.
+This is a price we pay for living in a capitalist, shareholder nation.

 From Calculated Risk: